 Our experts know a one-size-fits-all approach to health simply does not work.
 Whether via policy, access to care, community programs or other resources, healthy populations can only truly be achieved when all people are provided equitable opportunity for health.

-Over 100 faculty work across a broad research portfolio while fostering partnerships across the University, local and global organizations, and communities for a truly transdisciplinary and collaborative approach.
+Our faculty work across a broad research portfolio while fostering partnerships across the University, local and global organizations, and communities for a truly transdisciplinary and collaborative approach.
 They pursue evidence-based solutions that utilize ‘big data’ and state-of-the-art analysis methods to identify risk factors and policy approaches to improve human health.

 Home to highly active centers and institutes and a wide variety of research studies, work in the department serves to advocate for and inform community and organizational action.
 In addition to significant work in USC’s surrounding communities in Los Angeles and the United States, the Department of Population and Public Health Sciences conducts research and provides educational opportunities in more than a dozen countries.

 The department offers undergraduate, master’s, doctoral and post-doctoral education and training programs that nurture students to become public health leaders in their communities and around the world.

 The Department of Population and Public Health Sciences is poised to meet new challenges by growing its faculty, research and education programs in the name of health for all.

 College to major in public health

 Top college in the western U.S.

 Originally the Department of Family and Preventive Medicine, upon its founding the new department was already home to groundbreaking cancer research and a graduate degree program.

 Department faculty teach over 1000 students in our programs each year: